-(b) Predictable vs. Unpredictable Enforcement
+- (a) Targeted vs. Non Targeted Ferias - (b) Predictable vs. Unpredictable Enforcement

 Notes: Figure 3(a) compares vendors' decision in targeted and non targeted ferias, assuming that vendors alternate between these ferias.
 The dashed line correspond to the average probability of sale, which is calculated assuming that in every period there's one half of the vendors in each type of feria.
 Figure 3(b) compares the average probability of selling under predictable vs. unpredictable enforcement.
-These simulations use the following model parameters: $\theta = 0.4, v \sim U(1/2, 3/2), c = 0.1, \Omega = 18, \theta_1 = 0.05, g(Y) = 0.7/(1 + exp \{-8 \cdot Y + 28\})$, i.e., $\bar{g} = 0.7$.
+These simulations use the following model parameters: $\theta = 0.5, v \sim U(1/2, 3/2), c = 0.1, \Omega = 18, \theta_1 = 0.05, g(Y) = 0.7/(1 + exp\{-2 \cdot Y + 12\})$, i.e., $\bar{g} = 0.7$.

 With fixed enforcement capacity, learning occurs at the same rate under either a targeted or an unpredictable policy.
-However, vendors are more likely to adopt defensive actions in the targeted feria under the predictable policy, while the probability of selling in the non-targeted feria inevitably will tend to one.
-We simulate the effects of predictable and unpredictable policies on hake sales in each feria in Figure 3(a).
-Vendor selling strategies diverge between the targeted and non-targeted ferias, and under most functional forms, the unpredictable policy is more effective on average.
-Sales fall sharply immediately after the introduction of the enforcement, but this is only true for the targeted feria under the predictable policy.
-This is why the predictable policy is less effective overall.
+However, vendors are more likely to adopt defensive actions (or simply not sell) in the targeted feria under the predictable policy, while the probability of selling in the non-targeted feria inevitably will tend to one.
+We simulate the effects of predictable and unpredictable policies on hake sales in each feria in Figure 3.
+Under most functional forms, the unpredictable policy is more effective on average in the short run.
+Under predictable enforcement, vendors stop selling in the targeted feria almost immediately, but they increase sales in the non-targeted feria.
+Average sales are higher than under unpredictable policy in the short-run.